NiklasMerz/explainer-webview-local-content/README.md

 [Where necessary, provide links to longer explanations of the relevant pre-existing concepts and API.
 If there is no suitable external documentation, you might like to provide supplementary information as an appendix in this document, and provide an internal link where appropriate.]

-[If this is already specced, link to the relevant section of the spec.]

-[If spec work is in progress, link to the PR or draft of the spec.]

 > register custom scheme